Django middleware for unhandled AJAX errors

 I reckon most if not all Django developers know about Django’s useful debug-mode unhandled error page.
 However, when an AJAX request reaches a faulty view, the error page will not be rendered in your browser but instead be received by your AJAX error handler (assuming you even had one), which is almost always not what you want.
 This forces you you to find some other way to reach your traceback information.
 For example, before I wrote this package, I used to regularly open Chrome’s developer tools, find the failed resource in the Resources tab, and then either read through the raw HTML (yuck) or copy and paste it to a file and double click it (tedious).

 Since the problem is really about ease of development, and since I (and I suspect many other Django developers) do most of my development work locally, I figured the solution can take advantage of the server being a full fledged desktop with a modern browser and a GUI.
 Enter ajaxerrors.middleware.ShowAJAXErrors.
-This little middleware intercepts all unhandled view exceptions, stores the technical error page internally and uses Python’s webbrowser module to direct a new browser tab at a special URL that will serve (and deallocate) the previously stored page.
+This little middleware intercepts all unhandled view exceptions, pickles the technical error page and uses Python’s webbrowser module to direct a new browser tab at a special URL that will serve (and delete) the previously stored page.

 All this is only triggered if DEBUG is true and request.is_ajax() is true, so pretty much everything you’re used to in your development flow should stay the same.
 Sweet.